41,99 €

 Autorenporträt

-Philip Feifan Xie is Professor of the Tourism, Leisure and Event Planning program at Bowling Green State University, Ohio, USA.
+Philip Feifan Xie is an Associate Professor of the Tourism, Leisure and Event Planning program and School Director of Human Movement, Sport and Leisure Studies at Bowling Green State University, Ohio, USA.
 He holds a PhD in planning from the University of Waterloo, Canada.
-His areas of specialization include cultural and heritage tourism, tourism morphology and event management.
+His areas of specialization include cultural and heritage tourism.
+He has done extensive research on ethnic tourism in Asia.